dgatwood/VISCAPTZ/README.md

 their IDs (which is necessary to do the first time you use them, because they default to the same ID).

-The next step is to fine-tune the absolute positioning.
-Currently, this code generates a table of motor speed to encoder speed mappings that will eventually be used when recalling absolute positions.
-However, the code to use those tables is not yet in place.
+This code also takes advantage of motor speed calibration data collected on first launch, which allows it to fairly precisely control the speed of the motors in a nice s-curve.
+This code has been tested only against fake hardware, however, so its behavior is not guaranteed.
+If for some reason it does not work when run on actual hardware, you can go back to the old behavior by setting the value of EXPERIMENTAL_TIME_PROGRESS to zero (0) in config.h.

-After that, at some future date when I have access to the Panasonic camera again, I need to verify that the code works as expected against the real hardware.
+After I am able to test the code on the actual pan and tilt hardware again, I'll do any final tuning on that.
+Then, at some future date when I have access to the Panasonic camera again, I need to verify that the code works as expected against the real camera hardware.

 Beyond that, the only remaining missing piece of functionality is a thread to obtain tally light information from OBS (via OBS-Websocket) or Tricaster